Aperture Card Scanning

-microMEDIA’s experience with Aperture Card creation and Aperture Card Scanning extends back to the late 1970’s.
-Even before PCs were announced, we had a full complement of microfilm cameras for small and large drawings with professional film processing laboratories in Long Island and Manhattan.
-We used IBM punched card equipment to enter Hollerith data (famous later because of hanging chads in the Florida election).
+DMI’s experience with Aperture Card conversion and digitization and Aperture Card Scanning extends back to the late 1970’s.
+Even before PCs were announced, our subsidiary, microMEDIA, had a full complement of equipment to create aperture cards.
+We used microfilm cameras for small and large drawings with provided professional film processing in our laboratories.
+We employed IBM punched card equipment to enter Hollerith data codes.

-Since not all Aperture Cards contain punched images. but some identify their images with printed or handwritten information describing the item on the film, we utilize manual data entry stations to coordinate the written information with the digitized image.
+Not all Aperture Cards have punched images.
+Some identify their images with printed or handwritten information describing the item on the film.
+We then perform manual data entry to coordinate the written information with the digitized image.

 Typically, Aperture Cards contain large-format documents such as maps and engineering drawings.
 However, in some cases, manuals, parts lists or other letter-size information were recorded to film and inserted into cards.
 Instead of just one large image, the film might contain two, four or more separate images.
 Our technicians have developed methods to efficiently separate the multiple images and assure that they are correctly identified as components within the card.

 We have multiple scanners available and can operate on a 24 X 7 basis for very fast turnaround.

 Since the equipment we use is portable, conversion at a client’s location is available as an option for clients who may not wish to have their cards removed from their own site.

 - Choice of scan resolution

 - Degree of image enhancement